We teamed up with Patron to show you how to reverse glitter a bottle for an attractive look that won’t shed. Post may contain affiliate links.

 About the Patron Bottle Art Competition

 Take an empty Patron bottle (or several.
 We’re not gonna judge ya on that!) and create a unique piece of artwork.
-Deadline to enter is July 17th.
+The deadline to enter is July 17th.
 Nine people will win $1000, and one grand prize winner will receive $10,000.
 Whoa, right?!?!
 Get more details here.
 21 & over only.